26 Feb Leaking Basement Waterproofing Repair & Specialist Leak Sealing Solutions

 Water leaking into the basement after heavy rain is a common occurrence.
-Water always finds a way, so basement waterproofing and adequate drainage are especially needed in cases where groundwater is likely to build up in soil and cause a rise in the water table closer to the surface.
+Water always finds a way by following the path of least resistance, so basement waterproofing and adequate drainage are especially needed in cases where groundwater is likely to build up in the soil and the water table to rise closer to the surface.

-There are many ways water can enter a basement or below grade structure from the foundation walls including basement windows, foundation cracks, pipe penetration leaks and wall seepage.
+There are many ways water can enter a basement or below-grade structure.
+Water can intrude through the foundation slab, retaining walls, basement windows, cracks, and pipe penetrations.

-We often see in Brisbane and Sydney areas that buildings that are cut into a hillside stand a greater risk of having the “hillside side” affected by hydrostatic pressure if adequate steps to redirect the water are not taken.
-Poor drainage may cause water to collect against a concrete foundation and retaining walls during heavy and persistent rain events and may build up the volume to cause problems attributable to lateral and hydrostatic pressure.
-Steps taken to direct water flow away from basements/foundations and eliminate pooling will reduce the chances of water build up around the building.
+In Brisbane and Sydney areas, we often see that buildings that are cut into a hillside stand a greater risk of having the “hillside side” affected by hydrostatic pressure if adequate steps to redirect the water are not taken.
+Poor drainage can cause water to collect against the concrete foundation and retaining walls during heavy and persistent rain events, and when building up in volume it and can cause problems attributable to lateral and hydrostatic pressure (water pressure from the soil).
+Steps that are taken to direct water flow away from basements/foundations eliminate pooling and help reduce the chances of water building up around the building.

 How to keep water away from the basement structure: